nhu313/blog/processes.md

 Two things happened here.
 First we called `self` to see the current process PID.
 When we spawn a new process, we added the "Minion PID " to clarify that the PID comes from the new process.
 We added `inspect` in front of `self` to converts the PID into formatted string.

 Elixir provides the [Process](http://elixir-lang.org/docs/stable/elixir/Process.html) module to let us interact with  the process.

-Notice I had to use inspect in order to print out the PID with the string.
-Your

 The more common way is to call it with a module `spawn(module, fun, args)`.
+The functions allow you to pass in arguements as the first one doesn't.

 There are two ways you can call `spawn` with an anonymous function.
 Let's start your iex.